pingali/pyAadhaarAuth/README.md

 Work-in-progress
 ----------------

+  Immediate:
+  1. Complete address, location and other demographic attributes
+  2. Test with https connection (whenever it is available)
+  3. Performance evaluation/statistics

+  Medium term:
   1. Use the objectified xml to populate internal state
   2. Look through the spec for validation rules beyond what the
      XSD is providing (e.g., sanity checks)
-  3. Look into integration with biometrics
-  4. Test with https connection
-  5. Performance evaluation/statistics
+  3. Explore browser and mobile phone support

 Thanks
 ------